How to Manage Debt in Retirement

 Not everyone is able to retire completely debt-free.
 And that’s OK because, depending on your situation, it may not even be in your best financial interest to completely pay off your debt.

+However, it is important to have a plan to help you manage debt in retirement.
 Here are a few tips to help you get organized.

-FIGURE OUT WHAT DEBTS TO KEEP
+DETERMINE WHICH DEBTS TO KEEP

-Debt that reduces your risk.
-If you pay off all your debt but then have very little cash in the bank, you may be putting yourself at risk if you ever need the money.
-Say you spend $50,000 to pay off a low-interest home loan, but leave yourself with very little accessible cash.
-If there is an emergency, you may be forced to take a high-interest loan.
-In this case, it would have made more sense to keep your cash on hand while continuing to pay your low-interest loan.
+Let’s say you were to spend $50,000 to pay off a low-interest home loan and left yourself with very little accessible cash.
+If an unexpected expense were to crop up, you could be forced to take a high-interest loan.
+In this case, it would have made more sense to keep your money on hand while continuing to pay down a lower-interest interest loan over time.

 Our advisors will help to answer your questions — and share knowledge you never knew you needed — to get you to your next goal, and the next.Get started